NicklasVraa/Color-manager/readme.md

 - [x] Graphical user interface based on the GTK framework.
 - [x] Python pip package.
 - [x] Full support for pngs and jpgs.
+- [ ] Generate palette from source image or svg.
+- [ ] Adding basic geometry to the backgrounds of icons.
+- [ ] Optional automatic palette extending.
 - [ ] Basic framework for manipulating GTK, Cinnamon and Metacity themes.
-- [ ] Intelligent color inversion function.
+- [ ] Intelligent color inversion.
-- [ ] Function for adding basic geometry to the backgrounds of icons.
-- [ ] GNU/Linux binary.
+- [ ] GNU/Linux binary (deb, flatpak, appimage).

 ## Features <a name="features"></a>